AI4Bharat/Rasa/README.md

-# AI4Bharat Indic-TTS

-## Rasa: Building Expressive Speech Synthesis Systems for Indian Languages in Low-resource Settings
+# Rasa: Building Expressive Speech Synthesis Systems for Indian Languages in Low-resource Settings

 > 🎉 Accepted at INTERSPEECH 2024